Gratitude

 Light Hawk for support with planning and educational endeavours.

-The Tul'ix Indigenous Arts for the creation and maintenance of this website and ongoing support.
+The Tulix Indigenous Arts for the creation and maintenance of this website and ongoing support.

-Forestry Department through SELVA Maya/IUCN for supporting a project contributing to equipment for our Rangers and the developmental planning for ongoing Park management.
+Forestry Department through Selva Maya/IUCN for supporting a project contributing to equipment for our Rangers and the developmental planning for ongoing Park management.

-Panthera for the installation of camera documentation traps in the Park.
+PANTHERA for the installation of camera documentation traps in the Park.

 J.I.C.A. for their support with organic cultivation, reforestation, greenhouses, freezing containers, water storage, educational materials and other invaluable items that make sustainability much more possible.
+As well as the 2025-2026 project which enabled the training and inception of a Fire Brigade for the community of San Antonio with the project management carried out through Itzamna Society.